 Ginza and Tsukiji now

 Ginza is a town for shopping.
 A lot of world-class top-brand stores line the streets so you can do some quality shopping.
 At night, the luxury night clubs and bars sparkle and offer you quality services and liquor with a glamorous, top-class atmosphere.
 Tsukiji, next to Ginza, is thought to be the kitchen of Japan which delivers various fresh seafood from all over the country.
 In order to get the high-quality goods, a type of auction called "seri" is held.
-The Tsukiji Metropolitan Central Wholesale Market is going to move to Toyosu in November 2016.
+While the Tsukiji Metropolitan Central Wholesale Market relocated to Toyosu in October 2018, the Tsukiji area is still much as it was!

 The repeated revivals of Ginza